-Unfortunately, the protection, education, and empowerment of retirement investors occacionally runs contrary to the more creative applications of capitalism.
-The still -legal “suitibility standard” of care, which states that an investment product or recommendation must only be a suitable (not necessarily best) choice for the client, sets the stage for potential violations of client trust.
-Though far inferior to the “best interest standard” desired by the DOL, as long as the suitibility standard is acceptable then conflicts of interest will continue to be built into the very structure of retirement planning.
+Unfortunately, the protection, education, and empowerment of retirement investors occasionally run contrary to the more creative applications of capitalism.
+The still -legal “suitability standard” of care, which states that an investment product or recommendation must only be a suitable (not necessarily best) choice for the client, sets the stage for potential violations of client trust.
+Though far inferior to the “best interest standard” desired by the DOL, as long as the suitability standard is acceptable then conflicts of interest will continue to be built into the very structure of retirement planning.

 Your SYM team will pursue a combination of investments designed to provide the optimal combination of after-fee, after-expense, after-tax returns in the context of a portfolio’s risk profile and your financial situation, and we will not participate in fee mechanisms which could introduce a conflict of interest.
 We operate in this manner because we believe it is the right way to conduct business.